Surajsm60720/i-made-an-oopsie/README.md

 - Easy Effects (better audio output with plugins)
 - Parabolic (abslute chad video downloader)

-Kitty terminal installation is done seperately by another set of commands.
+Kitty terminal installation is done seperately by another set of commands.<br>
+VS Code is installed using the RPM package because Flatpak has issues with zsh.

 ### Github repos